IgnitionBoulder/2015week2/deliverables/README.md

 ###Intro to the Back End
 ####Required
 What is the difference between front- and back-end development?<br>
+Front-end is what a user can see and use.
+The back-end is the naughty bits doing all the dirty work behind the scene<br>
-Why do you need to install Ruby but not HTML/CSS?
+Why do you need to install Ruby but not HTML/CSS?<br>
+Ummmmm.......
+I pass.

 Read the [intro to back end on the Odin Project](http://www.theodinproject.com/web-development-101/introduction-to-the-back-end) description, and the [What is: Back-end web development](http://blog.generalassemb.ly/what-is-back-end-web-development/) blog post.